bboozzoo/snapd-tools/efi-auth/README.md

 ```

 LVFS metadata firmware identifier must use the same GUID to match it with the
 update.
-Use the following template:
+Use the following template (fill GUID, CHECKSUM etc):

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>